Improving Ranking Quality and Fairness in Swiss-System Chess Tournaments: Introduction

 \subsection{Our Contribution}

-In this paper, we present a \newer{novel} mechanism \newer{for calculating pairings in Swiss-system chess tournaments.
-With this, we contest the state-of-the-art mechanism endorsed by FIDE}.
-We compare the two systems by three measures: ranking quality, number of floaters, and color balance quality, in accordance with the FIDE tournament schedule goals.
-Our main findings are summarized in the following list. \begin{enumerate} \itemsep{0mm} \item We implemented \newer{the pairing systems Dutch, Burstein, Monrad, Random, and Random2} with an extensible and easy-to-understand approach that uses maximum weight matchings. \item The pairing systems in descending order by expected \textbf{ranking quality} are: Burstein $>$ Random2 $>$ Dutch $=$ Dutch BBP $>$ Random $>$ Monrad.
-In particular, our implementations of Burstein and Random2 both \new{yield} higher ranking quality, while our implementation of Dutch \new{yields} similar ranking quality as the one reached by the Dutch BBP \new{pairing engine}. \item We utilize our weighted matching model to define a \newer{novel} measure called `normalized strength difference', which we identify as the \newer{main} reason for a good ranking quality. \item The pairing systems in ascending order by expected \textbf{number of floaters} are: Burstein $<$ Random2 $=$ Dutch $=$ Monrad $<$ Dutch BBP $<$ Random.
-Compared to Dutch BBP, our \newer{mechanism} is fairer in terms of matching more players within their own score group. \item All our pairing systems ensure the same \textbf{color balance quality} as Dutch BBP, with Random even reaching a better color balance. \new{Moreover, we show that our approach can easily be modified to enforce an even stronger color balance.
-This does not significantly affect the ranking quality---only the number of floaters increases slightly.} \item \new{As the previous points demonstrate, o}ur implementations of Burstein and Random2 either outperform or are on a par with Dutch BBP.
-Our implementation of Dutch leads to pairings that perform just as well or even better than the ones prescribed by the official FIDE (Dutch) criteria and computed by Dutch BBP. \end{enumerate}
+In this paper, we present a novel mechanism for calculating pairings in Swiss-system chess tournaments.
+With this, we contest the state-of-the-art \new{FIDE pairing criteria, which are implemented by the BBP pairing engine. } We compare the two systems by three measures: ranking quality, number of floaters, and color balance quality, in accordance with the FIDE tournament schedule goals.
+Our main findings are summarized in the following list \new{and in Table~\ref{ta:cont}}. \begin{enumerate} \itemsep{0mm} \item We implemented the pairing systems Dutch, Burstein, Monrad, Random, and Random2 with an extensible and easy-to-understand approach that uses maximum weight matchings. \item The pairing systems in descending order by expected \textbf{ranking quality} are: Burstein $>$ Random2 $>$ Dutch $=$ Dutch BBP $>$ Random $>$ Monrad.
+In particular, our implementations of Burstein and Random2 both yield higher ranking quality, while our implementation of Dutch yields similar ranking quality as the one reached by the Dutch BBP pairing engine. \item We utilize our weighted matching model to define a novel measure called `normalized strength difference', which we identify as the main reason for a good ranking quality.
+This also explains why our approach outperforms the Dutch BBP engine. \item The pairing systems in ascending order by expected \textbf{number of floaters} are: Burstein $<$ Random2 $=$ Dutch $=$ Monrad $<$ Dutch BBP $<$ Random.
+Compared to Dutch BBP, \new{almost all variants of} our mechanism \new{are} fairer in terms of matching more players within their own score group. \item All our pairing systems ensure the same \textbf{color balance quality} as Dutch BBP, with Random even reaching a better color balance.
+Moreover, we show that our approach can easily be modified to enforce an even stronger color balance.
+This does not significantly affect the ranking quality---only the number of floaters increases slightly. \end{enumerate} \begin{quote} \new{ \textbf{Main Take-Away:} Our new implementations of Dutch, Burstein, and Random2 either outperform or are on a par with Dutch BBP in all measured aspects.
+Thus, we propose to use our implementations as a pairing engine in future FIDE chess tournaments.} \end{quote}